bunto/bunto/site/_docs/extras.md

 permalink: /docs/extras/
 ---

-There are a number of (optional) extra features that Jekyll supports that you may want to install, depending on how you plan to use Jekyll.
+There are a number of (optional) extra features that Bunto supports that you may want to install, depending on how you plan to use Bunto.

 ## Math Support